 Turn left on this gravel road and continue for a few hundred meters.
 The road will split again.
 You’ll see signs for Gjain and Stong to your left and also a sign to Haifoss to the right.
 Turn right.

 From this point, you have a rather boring drive for about 7km.
 This is road #332 that will bring you to Haifoss.
-It’s a really boring road with nothing to see and you drive along the electricity lines most of the time.
+It’s a really dull landscape with nothing to see and you drive along the electricity lines most of the time.
 Who would expect that such a simple service road would lead to such a beautiful place…

 Soon, you’ll see a small sign to the Haifoss car parking area.
 Turn left and you’ll see the car parking area a few hundred meters further.